slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 <!--
 > *"If you’re a friend to everybody, you’re an enemy to yourself"  -- Mike Tyson*

+-- x\@bronzeageshawty] * Being an introvert is really just narcissism, and for this I have sinned.
+Being trapped inside of my own "inner world" and hyper self-awareness has done nothing to improve my life, and has only created self-indulgent "art."
+At this point I can just hope to put that art out so that others can recognize the same inflated sense of self-importance in themselves and hopefully also overcome it.
+I admit I still have a long journey to overcome mine.
+My whole life I’ve been looking Down and In.
+It is now time to look Up and Out.
+-- x\@duderichy] * my hypothesis is a lot of FIRE people have untreated depression. which is why they don’t enjoy anything and save their money instead
+-- x\@literariium] * I’ve seen ppl move cities & immediately become more extroverted. change friend groups & turn more social. it really feels like introversion is a context-dependent, restricted mode of being, that transforms to an outgoing, energetic sociability when those restrictions are lifted
+-- x\@paqwilly] * I would say high extroversion to the point of fame seeking is far more likely a result of neglect.
+-- x\@rsr0777] * 5 ways people quietly lose respect for you: You over‑explain everything: Confidence doesn’t beg to be understood.
+You forgive patterns, not mistakes: Grace is good.
+Repeated tolerance teaches people how to treat you.
+You’re available 24/7: Scarcity creates value.
+Boundaries create respect.
+You ignore small signs of disrespect: What you allow continues.
+You never walk away: The ability to leave is power.
+Respect isn’t demanded.
+It’s built through standards, boundaries, and self‑control.
+-- x\@stefanmolyneux] * Introversion is mostly just PTSD from childhood neglect.
+-- x\@tsoding] * Over the years of making Tech content I’ve interacted with many Tech communities.
+One thing I’ve learnt is that the more defensive people are about their favorite language/library/etc the more subconsciously they realized how shit it is.
+You don’t need to defend good Tech.

++ Why do almost all introverts look younger than their age?
+Autistic genetics are related to neoteny.
++ A estos niños les falta calle
-- Most people are not extremes.
++ Most people are not extremes.
 Most things are not binary.
 Introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
-- having to go to school on your birthday and everyone pointing it out / can i ask you a question?
++ having to go to school on your birthday and everyone pointing it out / can i ask you a question?
 99% people get frightened.
 -->

 > *"You think you are an introvert because you like being alone.
 But in reality you just love being in peace.
 And you’re actually extroverted around people who bring you peace."